LaSpruca/the-cooler-streak-saver/README.md

 # The Cooler StreakSaver
-This project exits to say "Fuck you taine".
+This project exits to say "Fuck you python", after a friend did a similar thing in python.
 It will run through a duolingo course, attempting to complete it.
 All questions and answers will be persisted to a database.

 # Configuration
 ## Features